shivombansal/agri_speach_to_text/README.md

 # 🌾 Voice Field Notes — POC

-> Tamil speech → English text, built for field agents with low digital literacy.
+> Telugu speech → English text, built for field agents with low digital literacy.
-> Google Cloud STT Chirp 2 · Cloud Translation v2 · Streamlit
+> Google Cloud STT Chirp 2 · Cloud Translation v2 · Google Sheets · Streamlit

 ---

 ## What this does

-A field agent presses a mic button, speaks a farm observation in Tamil, and gets back:
+A field agent presses a mic button, speaks a farm observation in Telugu, and gets back:

-- A Tamil transcript with punctuation
+- A Telugu transcript with punctuation
 - An English translation
 - A confidence score to flag uncertain recordings
+- A feedback form to rate accuracy
+- All results logged to a shared Google Sheet for analysis

 No typing.
 No keyboard.
 No English required.